-3.0 SUMMARY & CONCLUSIONS
+SUMMARY & CONCLUSIONS

-- 3.1 The Council has continued to use its own specific 'budget delivery framework' for the consideration and subsequent delivery of the £949,000 of savings required for the General Fund for 2013/14. - 3.2 Once the budget was approved in February 2013, the challenge was to turn the 'paper based savings exercise' into reality so that the £949.000 of savings were actually delivered. - 3.3 From the information contained in the budget report (and previously reported to the Executive Committee through a series of Durable Budget Reports) it can be seen that the original savings target of £949,000 is being delivered successfully. - 3.4 In addition to the original target, the Council is currently projecting a further £500,000 under-spend during 2013/14, these are a combination of some early delivery of the on-going savings required to balance the budget in 2014/15 (c£150,000) and a number of one-off items (c£350,000).
+- 2.2 The Council has continued to use its own specific 'budget delivery framework' for the consideration and subsequent delivery of the £949,000 of savings required for the General Fund for 2013/14. - 2.3 Once the budget was approved in February 2013, the challenge was to turn the 'paper based savings exercise' into reality so that the £949.000 of savings were actually delivered. - 2.4 From the information contained in the budget report (and previously reported to the Executive Committee through a series of Durable Budget Reports) it can be seen that the original savings target of £949,000 is being delivered successfully. - 2.5 In addition to the original target, the Council is currently projecting a further £500,000 under-spend during 2013/14, these are a combination of some early delivery of the on-going savings required to balance the budget in 2014/15 (c£150,000) and a number of one-off items (c£350,000).
 As previously approved by the Executive, this underspend will be put into earmarked reserves to help the Council protect itself from the many service and budget pressures that exist.

-3.5 The changes to the national landscape continues to bring greater uncertainty and volatility to future projections.

-- 3.6 The Council needs to continue its excellent track record of delivering budget savings to balance the budget for 2014/15. - 3.7 Prior to the consideration of any council tax increase, it is estimated that £1,329,000 of savings will be required.
+- 2.6 The changes to the national landscape continues to bring greater uncertainty and volatility to future projections. - 2.7 The Council needs to continue its excellent track record of delivering budget savings to balance the budget for 2014/15. - 2.8 Prior to the consideration of any council tax increase, it is estimated that £1,329,000 of savings will be required.
 We will start 2014/15 in a similar position to 2013/14 because of the continued use of the Council's successful budget delivery framework which has resulted in the Council already having secured some of the on-going savings required for 2014/15.
-The remaining savings have also been identified and the Council is confident that these will be delivered during 2014/15. - 3.8 The Council's strong and controlled budgetary position is a direct result of the adherence to the guiding principles that have been diligently followed over recent years.
-The challenges faced for 2014/15 mean that it is even more important that the guiding principles are followed if the council is to remain in a relatively good financial position. - 3.9 A capital programme of around £5.5m is not inconsiderable for a District Council of Kettering's size and no doubt a welcome boost to the local economy.
+The remaining savings have also been identified and the Council is confident that these will be delivered during 2014/15. - 2.9 The Council's strong and controlled budgetary position is a direct result of the adherence to the guiding principles that have been diligently followed over recent years.
+The challenges faced for 2014/15 mean that it is even more important that the guiding principles are followed if the council is to remain in a relatively good financial position. - 2.10 A capital programme of around £5.5m is not inconsiderable for a District Council of Kettering's size and no doubt a welcome boost to the local economy. - 2.11 The Council uses the budget "swingometer" as detailed at Appendix A Section 1 to highlight and assess the sensitivity of the most volatile and material budgets.
+The "swingometer" shows some significant swings reflecting the economic climate.
+It must be stressed however that the Council has an excellent track record of spending at or around budget, even when faced with significant in year pressures, and a strong balance sheet with a level of reserves sufficient to cover the risks outlined in the "swingometer".